 - Pneumatic Stapler or Hand stapler

-- Nail the boards into a rectagle.
+2. Nail/screw the boards into a rectangle.
 You don’t have to make it look fancy like mine, I was focusing on not putting a nail through my hand and did the ends differently.

-- Press the cloth and mark where you need to cute the wire and then get to cutting.
+5. Hold the hardware cloth against the frame and mark where you need to cut the wire and then get to cutting.

-- Optional – Add some handles to the sides.
-Next time I stumble aross a cheap set I’ll be adding them to the sides just to take it easier to hold on to.
+Optional – Add some handles to the sides.
+Next time I stumble across a cheap set I’ll be adding them to the sides just to take it easier to hold on to.

 - Sifting out uncomposted bits before you add compost to you garden